makanju0la/EC-VLM/README.md

 #### General Process for Pretraining:
 - Clone the LLaVA code base
-- Convert the pretraining dataset to EC format using the conversion script we converted.
+- Convert the pretraining dataset to EC format using the conversion script we provided.
 - The conversion can be done after you've trained the EC game above.
-- After you have the EC pretraining dataset, you can then go ahead and run the pretraining and fintuning experiment of your VLM backbone.
+- After you have the EC pretraining dataset, you can then go ahead and run the pretraining and finetuning experiment of your VLM backbone.
 In this case, LLaVA
 - Evaluate your experiment following the standard evaluation process if the VLM.
 - Then compare results.